Step 1. Create an Outbound Email Connection.

 Ignore On Exceptionoption is selected.

-Execute if Error: if this option is selected, the Etlworks Integrator will send the email if there is an error.
+Execute if Error: if this option is selected, Etlworks will send the email if there is an error.
 It could be useful if you want to notify someone that there is a problem with running the Flow and you would like to attach a report.

 Extract and transform data, then send it to the configurable email address

 Step 1.
 Create an Outbound Email Connection, which will be used as the destination.